A Survey on Data Augmentation in Large Model Era: Applications

 \subsubsection{Image classification}

-For few-shot classification, the application of SeedSelect \citep{samuel2023generating} when fine-tuning the CLIP classifier outperforms multiple benchmark methods such as zero-shot CLIP, CooP, Tip Adapter, CT \& SD (classifier tuning with images generated using SD), and Textual Inversion.
+For few-shot classification, the application of SeedSelect \citep{samuel2023all} when fine-tuning the CLIP classifier outperforms multiple benchmark methods such as zero-shot CLIP \citep{radford2021learning}, CooP \citep{zhou2022learning}, Tip Adapter \citep{zhang2022tip}, CT \& SD (classifier tuning with images generated using SD) \citep{clark2024text}, and Textual Inversion \citep{gal2022image}.
 Notably, even with just one training image, SeedSelect consistently generates valuable, diverse, and superior augmentations compared to previous methods. \citet{dunlap2023diversify} proposed a augmentation method, automated language-guided image augmentation(ALIA), for fine-grained classification tasks.
-Conducting domain generalization experiments on iWildCam \citep{koh2021wilds}, an animal Classification dataset, the results show that ALIA not only surpasses all baseline methods (‘+CutMix’, ‘+RandAug’ \citep{cubuk2020randaugment}, ‘+Txt2Img’, ‘+Real’ \citep{dunlap2023diversify}), exhibiting a remarkable 17\% performance boost compared to training solely on the original data, but it also outperforms the addition of an equivalent amount of real data.
+Conducting domain generalization experiments on iWildCam \citep{koh2021wilds}, an animal Classification dataset, the results show that ALIA not only surpasses all baseline methods (‘+CutMix’ \citep{yun2019cutmix}, ‘+RandAug’ \citep{cubuk2020randaugment}, ‘+Txt2Img’, ‘+Real’ \citep{dunlap2023diversify}), exhibiting a remarkable 17\% performance boost compared to training solely on the original data, but it also outperforms the addition of an equivalent amount of real data.
 For the fine-grained classification task on CUB, a fine-grained bird classification dataset \citep{wah2011caltech}, ALIA demonstrates superior performance compared to all baselines except for when real data is added.
 These findings highlight that ALIA offers greater performance enhancements than existing data augmentation methods, even in scenarios without domain shifts.
-On waterbirds \citep{sagawa2019distributionally}, a constructed dataset with contextual bias, when compared to other augmentation baselines, ALIA improves the class-balanced accuracy by 7\% and demonstrates a similar in-domain accuracy of other augmentation methods, and it outperforms all methods except for the real data baseline in terms of overall accuracy. \citet{trabucco2023effective} introduced a flexible data augmentation strategy, data augmentation by fusion (DA-Fusion), and investigated two approaches, model-centric leakage prevention, and data-centric leakage prevention, for avoiding the leakage of Stable Diffusion's training data.
-The researchers conduct experiments on few-shot image classification tasks using three classification datasets including Leafy Spurge \citep{trabucco2023effective}, PascalVOC \citep{everingham2010pascal}, COCO \citep{lin2014microsoft}.
-With Model-Centric Leakage Prevention, DA-Fusion outperforms the baseline which uses a standard data augmentation strategy including random rotations and flips by about 1.8 points on PascalVOC, 5 points on COCO, and 1 point on Leafy Spurge.
-Additionally, DA-Fusion outperforms Real Guidance \citep{he2022synthetic} in terms of overall performance.
-With Data-Centric Leakage Prevention, DA-Fusion outperforms the baseline by about 3 points on PascalVOC, 5.5 points on COCO, and 1.6 on Leafy Spurge, as well as outperforms Real Guidance in all domains. \citet{yin2023ttida} proposed text-to-text-to-image data augmentation (TTIDA) for data augmentation.
-For in-domain classification, the experimental results on the CIFAR-100 dataset show that TTIDA outperforms all methods that add synthetic images generated by different approaches (traditional image transformations, DCGAN \citep{radford2015unsupervised}, CycleGAN \citep{zhu2017unpaired}, StyleGAN \citep{karras2019style}) on each synthetic ratio (“+20\%”, “+50\%”, “+100\%”, “+200\%”, “+300\%”, “+400\%”, “+500\%”), and can achieve a maximum accuracy improvement of 3\%.
-For cross-domain classification, TTIDA performs better in all situations (different source domains or target domains) compared to not using synthetic data.
-DiffAug \citep{zang2023boosting} excels in classification, outperforming its competitors by a margin of 2.1\% to 11.1\% across eight evaluations on four datasets.
-Its data augmentation surpasses other methods, effectively addressing the deficiency of robust techniques in these approaches and thereby improving overall performance.
-The DiffAug-processed data exhibits reduced overlap between groups, leading to enhanced classification and clustering results by establishing clearer boundaries between different data categories.
-Lastly, the versatility of the DiffAug approach opens opportunities to enhance various unsupervised learning methods, particularly in the complex realm of effective data augmentation techniques for biological data. \citet{koohpayegani2023genie} evaluated the impact of GeNIe on few-shot classification, long-tailed classification, and fine-grained classification.
-The classification experiments, covering both few-shot and long-tail distribution scenarios, highlight the effectiveness of GeNIe, particularly in categories with limited examples.
+On waterbirds \citep{sagawa2019distributionally}, a constructed dataset with contextual bias, when compared to other augmentation baselines, ALIA improves the class-balanced accuracy by 7\% and demonstrates a similar in-domain accuracy of other augmentation methods, and it outperforms all methods except for the real data baseline in terms of overall accuracy.